 - Leave Your (Legal) Pot at Home When Traveling

-Do you think health insurers should have to pay for medical marijuana?
+Would you consider treating your pet’s illness with medical marijuana?
 Share your thoughts below or on our Facebook page.